 These conditions, while less common than those previously mentioned, can cause significant discomfort in children and should be monitored by a podiatrist.

 Perhaps the most common cause of foot pain for children is injuries.
 Whether it's a sprained ankle from landing the wrong way on a jump, or stubbing their toe on furniture, kids can be rather injury-prone as they explore the world and discover how to navigate their environment.

-Young athletes, in particular, are also at a higher risk of sports injuries like stress fractures and turf toe.
+Young athletes, in particular, are also at a higher risk of sports injuries like and turf toe.
 If your child is involved in sports, it's important to monitor the amount of time they practice and the intensity of their activity, as well as make sure they have the appropriate shoes and equipment for their sport.

 If you think your child may have injured their foot or requires special sports medicine care, bring them to the experts at Northern Illinois Foot & Ankle Specialists.
 Our team can help diagnose any condition and provide the best treatment plan to get them back on their feet quickly and safely.

 How Northern Illinois Foot & Ankle Specialists Can Help

 At , our team of experienced podiatrists is proud to provide comprehensive pediatric foot care for children of all ages.
 From routine check-ups to the treatment of traumatic injuries and chronic conditions, we offer the latest in technology and treatments to ensure your child's feet stay healthy and happy.